praveenlodhiofficial/100DaysOfWebDevJourney/week 21 - Monorepos and turborepo/excalidraw/README.md

     - decode the token in the ws wserver as well, send the token to the ws werver in a query params for now

 6. packages
     - create common-backend
     - create common
+    - create db

+7. packages/db :
+    - initialize prisma
+        - pnpm i prisma
+        - npx prisma init